 During the year ended December 31, 2020, Hangzhou Yiquansheng borrowed approximately \$562,000 from the affiliate controlled by Mr. Dong Hu.
 The liability was extinguished in connection with the disposal of Hangzhou Yiquansheng, related gain on extinguishment is included in the gain on disposal, accounted for as a capital contribution.

-Note 19 - Contingencies
+Note 19 - Disposal of subsidiaries